shacker/tristano/readme.md

 Rename the `project` directory to match the name of your current project and fix references to it in settings.

 Via `/admin`, add a Site record for localhost.

-Add at least one social network via Social Apps, attached to Site ID 2, referenced in `local_settings` (tweak as needed)
+Add at least one social network via Social Apps.

 # Static File Management